-Sonic IDs are very, very short stories.
-They pop up unexpectedly during the programming day.
-They brand a station.
-It is of these neighbors, this place.
+Sonic IDs are very, very short stories that pop up unexpectedly during the programming day at a local radio station on Cape Cod.
+These are the voices of neighbors, the sounds of this particular place.
 Just 30 seconds, or perhaps a minute in length.

 Sonics make you chuckle, or occasionally cry.
-Sonics delight and charm.
-Sonics surprise.
+They delight, charm, and surprise.
 They start with mystery and turn your head.
 Sonics go somewhere.
 The beginning matters, but it is the destination that delivers.

 These sonic IDS were all produced for the Cape and Islands NPR station, WCAI, Woods Hole, MA.